croservices/cro/docs/reference/cro-http-router.md

 ## Applying middleware in a route block

-**Note:** This describes a future feature that is not yet implemented in the current version of Cro.
+**Note:** This describes a feature that is only partially implemented in the current version of Cro.
+The block convenience forms will be included in an upcoming release.

 In Cro, middleware is a component in the reactive processing pipeline.
 It may be installed at the server level (see `Cro::HTTP::Server` for more), but also